Inverness based Employment Solicitors

 Being presented with a settlement agreement (formerly known as compromise agreements) by your employer can be unsettling and daunting.
 Though circumstances vary, you are most likely to receive a settlement agreement when your employer is suggesting bringing the employment to an end.

-By law there is a legal requirement that a Solicitor reviews and explains the terms of the settlement agreement to you before you have to sign anything.
+By law, there is a legal requirement that a Solicitor review and explains the terms of the settlement agreement to you before you have to sign anything.
 So if you've been offered a settlement agreement by your employer we're happy to provide advice.

 Turn around times are often tight for finalising settlement agreements and you may require legal support fast.
 We can almost always accommodate same-day appointments, including outside normal office hours.

-We will explore any potential claims you may have (such as unfair dismissal, discrimination claims, a right to a redundancy payments, etc) and what you will be forgoing by signing the agreement.
+We will explore any potential claims you may have (such as unfair dismissal, discrimination claims, a right to a redundancy payment, etc) and what you will be forgoing by signing the agreement.

 We have a specialist team based in Inverness who can help you no matter where your employer is based.
 Our Inverness employment solicitors have been working hard to ensure clients understand their legal rights and remedies before signing up to settlement agreements or compromise agreements for over 15 years.

 We have a number of Solicitors who are listed as 'Leaders' in the field by legal directories and accredited by the Law Society of Scotland as Employment Law specialists so you know your in safe hands.

 We can provide sound practical advice in a sensitive and confidential manner.
 When making an important decision that affects you and your family, you need to know that you are in safe hands.
 Quality is at the heart of what we do.